19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 *Monsters have a number of harvestable parts equal to their level.*

 *Only one monster part can be used per potion brewed.*

-*Optional Rule: Harvester - Extreme*
-*Same as the harvester variant, with the following addition.*

-*Using monster parts add a random effect based on the level of the monster part.
-When the potion is used (not made), roll on the [Alchemy Table](Alchemy%20Table.md) to see what the effect is.
-Some are good, others bad!*